chip-8/extensions/README.md

 <h3 class="no_toc">Altered instructions</h3>

 * `BNNN` is replaced by `BXNN` (see above)
-* `FX55`/`FX65` no longer increment `I` correctly; it is incremented by one less than it should; if X is 0, it is not incremented at all, [as noted in the CHIPPER assembler documentation](https://groups.google.com/forum/#!searchin/comp.sys.hp48/chip-8|sort:date/comp.sys.hp48/e7In51mOgHY/8tR3ZKeX9FUJ)
+* `FX55`/`FX65` no longer increment `I` correctly; it is incremented by one less than it should.
+If X is 0, it is not incremented at all, [as noted in the CHIPPER assembler documentation](https://groups.google.com/forum/#!searchin/comp.sys.hp48/chip-8\|sort:date/comp.sys.hp48/e7In51mOgHY/8tR3ZKeX9FUJ)
 * `8XY6`/`8XYE` shift VX and ignore VY

 <h3 class="no_toc">Compatibility notes</h3>

 * The stack is limited to 16 entries.
 * The memory is limited to 4K, from `000` to `FFF`.
-* The first bytes of the program were visible as ASCII characters in the HP48's file interface, and so often contain the tile of the game and author.
+* The first 17 bytes of the program were visible as ASCII charactersi (actually, [a modified Latin-1](https://www.drehersoft.com/mapping-hp48-text-to-unicode/)) in the HP48's interface, and so often contain a jump (ie. the two bytes `12NN`, displayed as two block characters) followed by the title of the game and sometimes the author.

 ## SUPER-CHIP 1.0